RarelyCharlie/rarelycharlie.github.io/_howto/write.md

 _Example:_ Instead of advising that a certain medication is available but requires a prescription, advise that it is available on prescription where you are but other places might be different.

+_Example:_ Avoid referring to medication by brand name, such as Tylenol or Xanax, because brand names differ between countries.
+A brand you are familiar with might not exist another country, or it might exist but contain different ingredients.
+You can use a generic name instead, but if the generic name also differs from country to country (like acetaminophen/paracetamol and dosulepin/dothiapin), mention all the variants.

 _Example:_ Instead of referring to licensed therapists, refer to qualified therapists, because licencing has no legal meaning in some parts of the world.

 _Example:_ When you mention a law that applies to you (for example, HIPAA in the US), make it clear that other places have different laws.